earthai-tech/watex/docs/methods.rst

    :scale: 50%

-Filtering tensors: :meth:`~watex.methods.em.Processing.ama`, :meth:`~watex.methods.em.Processing.flma`  & :meth:`~watex.methods.em.Processing.tma`
+Filtering tensors: :meth:`~watex.methods.em.EMAP.ama`, :meth:`~watex.methods.em.EMAP.flma`  & :meth:`~watex.methods.em.EMAP.tma`
 -----------------------------------------------------------------------------------------------------------------------------------------------------

-After recovering the signal, the latter exhibits a field strength amplitude for the next processing step like filtering. :code:`watex` implements three filterings linked to the :class:`~watex.methods.em.Processing` class such as the adaptative moving average (AMA), the fixed-dipole length moving average (FLMA), and the trimming-moving average (TMA).
+After recovering the signal, the latter exhibits a field strength amplitude for the next processing step like filtering. :code:`watex` implements three filterings linked to the :class:`~watex.methods.em.EMAP` class such as the adaptative moving average (AMA), the fixed-dipole length moving average (FLMA), and the trimming-moving average (TMA).
 Note that when using the AMA filter,  the `c` parameter is a window-width expansion factor that must be input to the filter adaptation process to control the roll-off characteristics of the applied Hanning window [13]_.
 Here is an illustration:

 .. code-block:: python

 	>>> import numpy as np
 	>>> import matplotlib.pyplot as plt
-	>>> from watex.methods import Processing
+	>>> from watex.methods import EMAP
 	>>> from watex.datasets import fetch_data  # load_edis
 	>>> e= fetch_data ('edis', samples =21, key='*' )  #"*" to fetch all columns of edi data
 	>>> # the above code is the same as
 	>>> # e= load_edis (samples =21 , key='*')
 	>>> edi_data = e.frame.edi.values
-	>>> pobj= Processing(window_size =5, component='yx', c= 2, out='srho').fit( edi_data ) # 'srho' for static resistivity correction'
+	>>> pobj= EMAP(window_size =5, component='yx', c= 2, out='srho').fit( edi_data ) # 'srho' for static resistivity correction'
 	>>> resyx = pobj.make2d ('resyx')
 	>>> res_ama = pobj.ama()
 	>>> res_flma = pobj.flma ()